The Linear Point Standard Ruler with DESI DR1 and DR2 Data: The Linear Point

 The DESI BAO fitting pipeline uses Gaussian priors on the transverse and line-of-sight damping parameters, $\Sigma_\mathrm{\perp}$ and $\Sigma_\mathrm{\parallel}$, to initialize the correlation function template.
 Using the means and standard deviations of these priors, we can estimate the corresponding isotropic damping parameter $\Sigma_\mathrm{iso}$ from Eq. \ref{eq:sigma_iso}; we list these values for pre- and post-reconstruction templates in Table \ref{tab:damping_parameters}.
 The pre-reconstruction damping in DESI \bgs\ evaluates to $\Sigma_\mathrm{iso}\sim7.5$ \hMpc\ and that for \lrgs\ and \elgs\ is $\Sigma_\mathrm{iso}\sim5.7$ \hMpc, which will reduce the linear point from its fiducial value by up to 1\% \cite{nikakhtar2021}.
 Multiplying by 1.005 will not entirely undo this shift, potentially compromising the constraining value of linear point measurements in the pre-reconstructed field.
-In fact, the (non-zero) post-reconstruction value of $\Sigma_\mathrm{iso}$ suggests that the linear point in the reconstructed correlation functions would still deviate at the 0.5\% level from the fiducial unsmeared linear theory value.
-We explore this further in Section \ref{sec:results}.
+In fact, the (non-zero) post-reconstruction value of $\Sigma_\mathrm{iso}$ suggests that the linear point in the reconstructed correlation functions would still deviate at the 0.5\% level from $s_\mathrm{LP}^\mathrm{lin.th.}$.
+We explore this further in the following sections.